 - Oded Zilberberg (ETH Zurich)

 - Giovanna Morigi (Saarland University)

 - Walter Hofstetter (Goethe University Frankfurt)

 - Monika Aidelsburger (LMU Munich)

 The number of participants is limited.
 Instead of a poster session, we are planning a number of short contributed presentations from selected participants, plus additional discussion opportunities.

 For application, please fill the form here.
-The deadline is June 1, 2020.
+Since the Summer School is online now, the deadline has been changed to September 1, 2020.

 Institut für Theoretische Physik